 Endometrial ablation or resection

-Endometrial ablation is a procedure to remove most of the lining of your womb or to destroy or remove an individual fibroid using energy such as microwaves or heat.
+Endometrial ablation is a procedure to remove most of the lining of your womb or to destroy or remove an individual fibroid.
+This is done using energy such as microwaves or heat.
 During an endometrial resection, the lining of your womb or the fibroid is cut away.
+Having an endometrial ablation will affect your fertility, and can alter your chances of becoming pregnant in the future.
 Endometrial ablation is typically used for heavy menstrual bleeding, but is less successful if you have many fibroids in your womb.

 This is an operation that removes fibroids, but leaves your womb in place.
 It may be done through a cut in your abdomen, or sometimes it may be possible for your surgeon to use keyhole (laparoscopic) surgery.